 I’m incredibly encouraged by all of the individual cities and businesses that are already taking action on their own.
-There’s the City of Georgetown, north of Austin, that made news in March 2015 when they announced that all the power in their city would be coming from renewable sources.
 In July 2015, Facebook broke ground on a giant data center in Fort Worth to be powered entirely by renewable energy from a new 200 megawatt wind farm in Clay County.

 Climate change isn’t just an economic challenge.
 It represents a great economic opportunity to wean ourselves off our old and dirty ways of getting energy and to replace those with clean, renewable energy sources that we can grow right here at home.